Chapter One

 ‘Let’s go and have a look,’ she said.
 ‘Come on.’

 We jumped down off the wall and walked around the corner near the post office.
 The fence was so rusted in one place it had turned orange and flaked off into an oily, sand-like dust leaving sharp rough edges which we could push to one side since it wasn’t fixed in place at the bottom.
 It was hot to touch.
 The offensive vinegary smell of overgrown weeds filled the air.
 We crawled through the old rusted railings trying not to scratch ourselves on the sharp metal points.
 I looked back to see if anyone was around or if anyone from the post office had seen us climb through.
 No one had.
 The weeds entangled around each other in green knots and some strangled flower-heads lolled to one side.
 We slid down a small steep slope, carefully placing our feet into small invisible grooves within the weeds, aware of the ever-present danger of the railway at the bottom.
 Litter seemed to grow with the weeds where part of a rusted bicycle lay forgotten.
 Soon the weeds cleared and there was just the steep slope of hard soil.
 And the little yellow rock.
 I was so drawn to it I forgot Elizabeth was there.
 I checked the trains weren’t coming.
-The thin weedy shrubbery smelled odd, musty and toxic, my hands cut from the climb down.
+The thin weedy shrubbery smelled odd, musty and toxic, and my hands were cut up from sharp rocks and creeping thistle on the way down.
 That was when Elizabeth fell.

 I heard the rumble of an approaching train, and I thought we should move.